 "Fill your paper with the breathings of your heart."

-Natural places are home to me–––backroads and ponds, salt rivers and harbors, the woods, and the sea.
+Natural places are home to me–––ponds and salt rivers, harbors and the woods, the sea.
 As a writer, I'm curious about how the interior lives of people play out against the backdrop of a moody landscape in rural communities like the one where I live.